Stable developmental patterns of gene expression without morphogen gradients: Methods

 \subsubsection{Combination of simulation methods}

 In order to wrap NS-FFS around the GGG simulator we run GGG for a predefined simulation time $t_{GGG}=60~\unit{s}$.
 At the end of the simulation the reaction coordinates are calculated and passed on to the NS-FFS module, and the end state of the simulation is recorded.
-The NS-FFS module then determines whether an interface crossing has occured and, if so, decides on whether the trajectory shall be branched or pruned.
+The NS-FFS module then determines whether an interface crossing has occurred and, if so, decides on whether the trajectory shall be branched or pruned.
 In case of branching NS-FFS will prompt $n_B \geq 1$ restarts of the GGG simulator with the recorded end state as initial condition, different random seeds and with new statistical weights.
 At each crossing and at measuring times spaced by a regular interval $\Delta t$ the time, branch weight and reaction coordinate values are stored in a tree-like data structure that facilitates later analysis.

-Trajectory trees are started from a standartized, regular-stripe initial condition passed to the first call of GGG.
+Trajectory trees are started from a standardized, regular-stripe initial condition passed to the first call of GGG.
 Propagation of the tree stops when all child branches have either reached the end of the time histogram or have been pruned.
 Subsequently a new tree is started with a different random seed.
 NS-FFS monitors the cumulative simulated time $T_{cum}$ and terminates simulation when $T_{cum}$ exceeds a predefined maximal simulation time $T_{max}$ and the last trajectory tree has been propagated towards the end.
 Typically, $T_{max}=3-7~\unit{h}$ and $T_{cum}=2-5\cdot10^{7}~s$, which usually results in several thousand independent starts from the initial condition.
 By default we start from an artificial pattern consisting of five non-overlapping stripes with rectangular profiles occupying an equal part of the total system length $L/5$ each and equal number of monomers (no dimers) in each nucleus close to the expected total copy numbers.
 We find that these initial patterns quickly relax towards typical metastable patterns, i.e. into the metastable main basin of attraction, which justifies our approach a posteriori.

+The source code of the NS-FFS path-branching algorithm (Pabra) combined with GGG can be downloaded from \myurl{https://github.com/TheSokoLab/Pabra-GGG}.